jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 `a hacker cat typing on a laptop, as drawn by artgerm, synthwave style, 8k --testp`

 Notice the `--testp`  in my prompt.
 This is because (at the time of writing) has multiple "models" you can invoke.
-The default engine (without using --testp or --test) has a really cool artsy vibe without adding extra descriptors.
+The default engine (without using `--testp` or `--test`) has a really cool artsy vibe without adding extra descriptors.
 But it has a lot of issues with smaller details.
 The new models are much better at details but have a bit less of an artsy vibe without good descriptions.
 Personally, I think `--testp` is way better.
 I always use it.

-Voila! 🎉
+Voila! 🎉 You should get an image similar to this:
 ![](https://i.imgur.com/cCtVl09.png){: width="300" }

 ### Features